 I indemnify both Carey Pensions UK LLP and Carey Pension Trustees Ltd against any and all liability arising from this investment."

-Options received the signed Member Declaration and Indemnity on 10 September 2012 and a few days later Douglas Baillie Ltd wrote to Options asking that it be removed as Mr C's financial adviser.
+Around the same time, Douglas Baillie Ltd wrote to Options asking that it be removed as Mr L's financial adviser.